This post may contain affiliate links.

-First is maximum occupancy rules.
-If you search the internet for a room for 4 people, you will only be shown rooms with 4 beds.
+Consider maximum occupancy rules.
+If you search the internet for a room for 4 people, you will only be shown rooms with 4 beds that comply with regulations.
 That cuts your options right down.

-Not everyone is happy to wing it as we do, it can be hard work carrying packs in the heat.
+Not everyone is happy to wing it as we used to do, it can be hard work carrying packs in the heat.
 For peace of mind booking online wins.

-Where rooms have ventilation panels that can’t be closed at night, don’t leave the lights on!
-We left a bathroom light on one night and woke to at least a million mosquitos in the room in the morning.
+Where rooms have ventilation panels that can’t be closed at night, don’t leave the lights on.
+We left a bathroom light on one night and woke to at least a million mosquitoes in the room in the morning.
 I carried a can of bug killer with me in Sri Lanka and used it a lot.
 See our post on dealing with mosquitoes here.

 Cost of Accommodation in Sri Lanka

-We payed around $20/night for a family of 4.
+We paid around $20/night for a family of 4 in 2013.
 Sri Lanka worked out very cheaply for us indeed.